OctopusDeploy/docs/docs/projects/variables/variable-filters.md

 ### Trim

-The *Trim* filter introduced in **Octopus 2019.8.0** removes any whitespace from the ends of the input.
+The *Trim* filter removes any whitespace from the ends of the input.
 Both ends are trimmed unless an optional argument of `start` or `end` is provided.

 | MyVar Value | Filter Expression       | Output   |
 | ----------- | ----------------------- | -------- |